Black women: Tunisia

-In Tunisia Black women are victims of double discrimination, facing prejudice both because of their gender and race.
+In Tunisia, Black women are victims of double discrimination, facing prejudice both because of their gender and race.
 Testimonial evidences complied by the Tunis-branch of Rosa Luxemburg Foundation presented cases of Black women being "stigmatised, hyper-sexualised, and objectified" It has been noted that this sexualization of Black Tunisian women leads to them being viewed as objects by Arab men to "achieve sexual satisfaction" and face sexual harassment.

-The feminist movement in the Arab world—including Tunisia—has been labelled as racist, failing to take into consideration the issues of women that are not Arab; this has led to parallels between Arab feminism and White feminism.
+The feminist movement in the Arab world—including Tunisia—has been labelled as racist, failing to take into consideration the issues of women who are not Arab; this has led to parallels between Arab feminism and White feminism.
 In 2020, four Black Tunisian women created the Facebook group Voices of Tunisian Black Women in an attempt to bring to light these issues affecting them, which they felt were not being discussed in the Me Too movement.
+Khawla Ksiksi, one of the group's founders, has stated that comments made by President Kais Saied in 2023 regarding Sub-Saharan migrants has worsened living conditions for Black Tunisians, with many Black Tunisian women participating in the "Carrying My Papers Just In Case" trend.

 Caribbean

-Caribbean society

 Jennifer Palmer argues that in the plantation world of the colonial Caribbean, women of color were typically treated as property owned by White men.
 In the French islands, race and gender shape popular assumptions about who could own property.
-However there were legal loopholes that sometimes opened up windows of opportunity for women of color to be landowners.
+However, there were legal loopholes that sometimes opened up windows of opportunity for women of color to be landowners.